D2R-Reimagined/wiki-content/Items/QualityUpgrading.md

 These are the three different tiers with [N] having the lowest level requirements along with the lowest defense on armor & weakest damage on weapons.
 With [E] having the highest level requirements along with the highest defense on armor & highest damage on weapons.

 It's important to note that even in the [E] Elite category, not all armor and weapons are equal.
 If you are creating a runeword, it's important to take note of the str & dex requirements when picking a base.
 While you can grab any random white chest piece you find to add sockets, a barbarian class should strive to find the highest Defense possible which is the Sacred Armor.

+There are specific 1H, 2H and ranged weapons that have higher damage then others that scale exceptionally well with the Enhanced Damage % modifier.
+While Blizzard typically sets these as a slower attack speed base, there are addstats/charms/jewels/runes to assist with Increased Attack Speed.
+Getting a significantly high Enhanced Damage % on a weaker base is fine while leveling, but for end game the goal should be using a runeword or crafting with the highest damage ranged base your class can equip.

 ## When to pick a particular Armor or Weapon type
 The most important time to put some thought into a certain type of Armor or Weapon is either when you are using the very expensive crafting system or when you are about to make an end game runeword item.